-When you borrow money from a Bank or other lender they will invariably take a flying freehold mortgage charge over your property to protect their ‘investment’.
+When you borrow money from a Bank or other lender they will invariably take a flying freehold charge over your property to protect their ‘investment’.

 Types of charges commonly used in Jersey

-If the property is a freehold or flying freehold then the Bank will secure its loan by means of either (i) a simple conventional hypothec (‘HCS’), or (ii) a bond or acknowledgement of indebtedness registered in the Royal Court (hypothec judicaire or ‘HJ’).
+If the property is a Jersey flying freehold then the Bank will secure its loan by means of either (i) a simple conventional hypothec (‘HCS’), or (ii) a bond or acknowledgement of indebtedness registered in the Royal Court (hypothec judicaire or ‘HJ’).
 The HCS and HJ are both versions of Jersey mortgages.

 Once you sign your offer letter from the Bank (sometimes called the facility letter) the Bank will instruct its lawyer to draft the legal documentation.
 To avoid any hold ups with the purchase completion date, it is important to ensure that you return your signed offer letter back to the Bank as soon as possible.